How to protect your Mac from the new MetaStealer malware

 If you did accidentally install malware onto your computer and you believe criminals may have your personal and financial information, identity theft protection companies can alert you by monitoring your private online info.
 They monitor personal information like your home title, Social Security Number (SSN), phone number, and email address and alert you if it is being sold on the dark web or being used to open an account.
 They can also assist you in freezing your bank and credit card accounts to prevent further unauthorized use by criminals.

-identity theft insurance of up to 1 million dollars to cover losses and legal fees US-based case manager who helps you recover any losses
+Some of the best parts of using an identity theft protection company like our #1 pick Identity Guard is that they include identity theft insurance of up to 1 million dollars to cover losses and legal fees and also include a US-based case manager who helps you recover any losses.

 Best identity theft protection services 2023